 University of Connecticut is one of the best schools in the United States for Agricultural Economics & Business.
 After graduating, Agricultural Business students typically make an average of $43,777 at the beginning of their careers.
 Want a large student body?
 This school has over 20,000 students on campus.

 University of New Hampshire - Main Campus is a wonderful decision for students pursuing an Agricultural Economics & Business degree.
-Positioned in Durham, New Hampshire, supplies a secure, suburban atmosphere for learners.
+The location of Durham, New Hampshire, is wonderful for learners who prefer a quiet, suburban region.

 It is hard to beat Vermont Technical College if you wish to pursue Agricultural Economics & Business as a major.
-Randolph Center, Vermont is situated in a quiet, serene, rural area.
+Located in the agricultural Randolph, Vermont, it is the ideal school for young people who prefer to concentrate on their studies without worrying about potential distractions of a substantial city.